 Riots, civil commotion, war, or acts of terrorism: These things may seem far-fetched, and you’re much more likely to have a common fender-bender, but your insurance policy probably excludes all of these risks – if any of them do happen.

-Spotlight on Auto Insurance Medical Coverage
+Auto Insurance Medical Coverage

 As mentioned earlier, the medical coverage for your auto insurance policy is an area that’s important to discuss.
 There are some potential pitfalls if your policy isn’t structured with your finances in mind.